Everyone has their “go-to books”. Well-worn and constantly referenced.

 - The Design of Everyday Things, by Don Norman

 Usable designs are driven by affordances, visibility, mapping, and feedback.
-Good designs should clearly communicate their uses.
+Good designs clearly communicate their uses, prevent error, and fail gracefully.

 Statistics & Data Communication